 The accident occurred on Monday morning when a Ford Explorer, apparently swerved to avoid hitting a dog that had wandered onto the road.
 The driver swerved and then corrected the path of his vehicle to avoid the dog.
 A Chevy who was traveling in the opposing direction swerved to avoid Norman's initial movement.
-Tragically instead of avoiding the accident, the two vehicles collided head-on while traveling at approximately 45 mph on the roadway's yellow centerline, said The Yadkin Ripple.
+Tragically instead of avoiding the accident, the two vehicles collided head-on while traveling at approximately 45 mph on the roadway's yellow centerline.

 The terrible wreck left one child dead, one in intensive care, and one thankfully with only minor injuries.
 Both of the drivers of the vehicles involved in the collision were also listed in intensive care.
 I pray for the drivers and the children's swift recovery and I grieve for the loss of the young child as any parent with children does when they hear of a child losing their life.